"Risks ... are particularly open to social definition and construction."

 "Risks (...) induce systematic and often irreversible harm, generally remain invisible, are based on causal interpretations, and thus initially exist only in terms of the (scientific or anti-scientific) knowledge about them.
 They can thus be changed, magnified, dramatized, or minimized within knowledge, and to that extent they are particularly open to social definition and construction." - pp. 22-23 in: Beck, U. (1992) Risk Society: Towards a new modernity, London: Sage.

-Read a summary of one of Beck's papers about the Global Risk Society:
+Read a summary of one of Beck's papers about the Global Risk Society and a summary of one of his books: